Analogue Art in a Digital World – Exhibition Resource Kit

 27 November, 2018

-Image: (detail) Juan Ford, Rocket Surgery 2010 oil on linen 76 x 61 cm The Seldon Robinson Collection, Melbourne.
+Image: (detail) Juan Ford, Rocket Surgery, 2010.
+Oil on linen, 76 x 61 cm.
+Courtesy of the Seldon Robinson Collection, Melbourne.